Towards Functional Correctness of Large Code Models with Selective Generation: Experiments

 \subsection{Setup}

-\para{Dataset.} We considered datasets with coding problems, where each problem has a correct canonical solution.
+\para{Dataset.} We considered datasets with coding problems, where each problem has a correct solution.
 We chose APPS \citep{hendrycks2021measuringcodingchallengecompetence}, Mercury \citep{du2024mercury}, HumanEval \citep{chen2021codex}, and MBPP \citep{austin2021programsynthesislargelanguage} for our task.
-Each dataset consists of Python programming questions, canonical code solutions, and few unit tests.
+Each dataset consists of Python programming questions, canonical code solutions, and a few unit tests.
 Each Python programming question is provided to an LLM as a prompt to generate code, and then the generated code is measured for its functionality by running the unit tests.

-We construct APPS-f, Mercury-f, HumanEval-f, and MBPP-f, where for each dataset, we replace the built in unit tests from each problem to automatically generated unit tests via fuzzing for both learning and evaluation.
+We construct APPS-f, Mercury-f, HumanEval-f, and MBPP-f, where for each dataset, we replace the built in unit tests from each problem with automatically generated unit tests via fuzzing for both learning and evaluation.
 In particular, each question consists of constraints to inputs.
-We manually post-processed python programming questions and their solutions of each datasets such that the solution code can be easily callable by a fuzzing tool while satisfying the input constraints of questions.
+We manually post-processed Python programming questions and their solutions of each dataset such that the solution code can be easily called by a fuzzing tool while satisfying the input constraints of questions.
 Among the post-processed code, we conducted fuzzing and extracted at least 600 input-output pairs as our unit tests for calibration and its evaluation.
-Additional details can be found on Appendix \ref{sec:dataset_info}.
+Additional details can be found in Appendix \ref{sec:dataset_info}.